marco262/my_wiki/data/onednd/subclass/battle-master.md

 ## Maneuvers Options

-***Ambush.*** When you make a Dexterity (Stealth) check or an initiative roll, you can expend one Superiority Die and add the die to the roll, provided you don't have the Incapacitated condition.
+***Ambush.*** When you make a Dexterity (Stealth) check or an initiative roll, you can expend one Superiority Die and add the die to the roll, provided you don't have the [[glossary:Incapacitated]] condition.

-***Bait and Switch.*** When you're within 5 feet of a creature on your turn, you can expend one Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn't have the Incapacitated condition.
+***Bait and Switch.*** When you're within 5 feet of a creature on your turn, you can expend one Superiority Die and switch places with that creature, provided you spend at least 5 feet of movement and the creature is willing and doesn't have the [[glossary:Incapacitated]] condition.
 This movement doesn't provoke Opportunity Attacks.

 Roll the Superiority Die.
 Until the start of your next turn, you or the other creature (your choice) gains a bonus to AC equal to the number rolled.

-***Commander's Strike.*** When you take the Attack action on your turn, you can replace one of your attacks to direct one of your companions to strike.
+***Commander's Strike.*** When you take the [[glossary:Attack]] action on your turn, you can replace one of your attacks to direct one of your companions to strike.
 When you do so, choose a willing creature who can see or hear you and expend one Superiority Die.
 That creature can immediately use its Reaction to make one attack with a weapon or an Unarmed Strike, adding the Superiority Die to the attack's damage roll on a hit.

 ***Commanding Presence.*** When you make a Charisma (Intimidation, Performance, or Persuasion) check, you can expend one Superiority Die and add that die to the ability check.